-Participants: Anonymous; Trans; Transitioning; Elementary school, Legal issues
+Participants: Dawn; Trans; Transitioning; Elementary school, Legal issues

 Anonymous: Um so like in my family that I live with, it’s me and I have two daughters.
 My older daughter is ten, and my younger- and she’s cisgender, and my younger daughter is eight and a half and she identifies as a trans girl.
 And then they have a dad but he doesn’t live with us.

 Tara: Okay, and do both your daughters, sorry, both your children go to the same school?

 Anonymous: They do go to the same school, yup.

 Tara: And tell us a bit about the school they go to.
 Are they happy there?
 Are you happy with the school?